rackerlabs/docs-server-virt/docs/manage-your-virtual-machine/move-a-vm-between-two-hosts-or-two-datastores.rst

 To request a vMotion, open a Rackspace Technology ticket and specify the following information:

-* The VMs you want to migrate.
+* The VMs you want to migrate
-* The source and destination ESXi hosts or vSphere clusters.
+* The source and destination ESXi hosts or vSphere clusters
-* A timeframe for the migration.
+* A timeframe for the migration